 Texas public schools are losing one out of four students.

-- The racial-ethnic gaps are dramatically higher than 27 years ago.
-The gap between the attrition rates of White students and Black students has doubled from 7 percentage points to 14.
-The gap between the rates of White students and Hispanic students has increased from 18 percentage points to 21.
+- The racial-ethnic gaps are still higher than 28 years ago.
+The gap between the rates of White students and Hispanic students has gotten the closest ever from the original 18 percentage points to 19 in 2012-13.
+The gap between the attrition rates of White students and Black students has increased from 7 percentage points to 12.

 - Black students and Hispanic students are about two times more likely to leave school without graduating with a diploma than White students.